 I never paid for any ads to promote my Youtube channel – I grew it 100% organically.
 Organic growth is best if you have good content that will capture the segment you are targetting.

 Then when I hit a certain number, I started thinking how to accelerate my growth.
-I began reading about other Youtubers’ experiences and tried to apply their tips to my own videos.
+I began reading about other Youtubers’ experiences and tried to apply their tips to my Taste of Asian Food videos.

 “What are three fundamental tips that Youtubers should know?”